Culture of the Ming dynasty: In classical language

 During the early Ming period, there was a tendency among literati to imitate old patterns.
 This is evident in the works of authors such as Song Lian, Liu Ji, Yang Shiqi, and many other officials and scholars who are classified as "followers of old literature" (guwen pai).
 From the 14th to the 16th century, the literary language used by these writers took on a more bookish tone, with the authors incorporating phrases from classical books and limiting the use of colloquial language.
 One notable novelist during this time was Qu You (1341–1427), known for his short story collection, New Stories to Trim the Lamp By.
 The form of the short stories was based on the Tang chuanqi, and the author incorporated traditional folklore motifs.
-This collection gained widespread popularity and elevated the short story with supernatural elements to an artistic genre.
-However, it faced criticism from Confucian moralists who deemed it as "useless stories" due to its focus on the miraculous and supernatural, and sometimes even political themes.
+This collection gained widespread popularity and elevated the short story with supernatural elements to an artistic genre, but it faced criticism from Confucian moralists who deemed it as "useless stories" due to its focus on the miraculous and supernatural, and sometimes even political themes.
 Despite this, it also gained significant popularity in Japan, Korea, and Vietnam, where it became the defining work of the short story genre.
 Following Qu You's work, Li Zhen (1376–1452) continued the tradition with his work, More Stories Written While Trimming the Lamp (Jiandeng Yuhua), in which he reworked traditional plots.
 The genre continued to thrive in the following decades, with Shao Jingchan following in the footsteps of Qu You at the end of the 16th century.